johbrust/simulink_gym/simulink_block_lib/Readme.md

 ### TCP/IP In Block

 This block receives the desired input signal(s).
 The received data comes in the form of a vector according to the action space definition.
-Check the [spaces definition of the Gym library](https://www.gymlibrary.dev/api/spaces/) for compatible spaces.
+Check the [spaces definition of the Gymnasium library](https://gymnasium.farama.org/api/spaces/) for compatible spaces.

 Depicted below is the block composition inside of the block.
 The TCP/IP receive block receives the data, which is split afterwards into the input data and a stop signal, which can be used to stop the simulation prematurely.